 Despite the significant interest in associated kernels, there is a lack of a unified theoretical framework and results.
 For instance, \cite{seven_asym_ker} investigates seven associated kernels independently for the cumulative distribution function, and \cite{l_block_CV} studies three different kernels for density estimation.
 A more general framework is proposed in \cite{Esstafa2022AsymptoticPO}, in the case of discrete probability distributions.
 More recently, the continuous case has been addressed for density estimation in \cite{esstafa:hal-04112846}, where first-order results on the MISE and asymptotic normality are established.

 A key ingredient of kernel estimation is the choice of bandwidth, which can significantly impact the quality of the estimator.
 Various methods exist, such as cross-validation \cite{Bandwidth_kernel_crossval,Crossval_Rudemo_82} or local bandwidth selection procedures \cite{Mller1990LocallyAH,Orava2011KnearestNK}.
 In their seminal paper \cite{GL_11}, Goldenshluger and Lepski introduced and studied an adaptive minimax bandwidth selection method for density estimation.
 This procedure allows to choose an optimal bandwidth without a priori knowledge of the underlying regularity of the estimated function, thus automatically achieving optimal convergence rate.
 It also allows for a data driven local bandwidth choice.
-This method has been vastly studied in the case of density estimation with classical kernels (see e.g. \cite{Bertin_2016,Doumic_2012,GL_11,LACOUR20163774}.
-In, \cite{recurrent_event_Bouaziz} results were obtained on intensity estimation for recurrent event processes for classical kernels on a compact support, which is more restrictive than the associated kernel framework we propose to study.
-To our knowledge, no result on a minimax bandwidth choice with any associated kernel exists, neither for density nor hazard rate estimation.\\[2mm] In this paper, we first provide a unified framework for hazard rate estimation using associated kernels.
-We introduce general assumptions, under which we prove rigorous results, including a second order asymptotic expansion for the MISE, and asymptotic normality.
+This method has been vastly studied in the case of density estimation with classical kernels (see e.g. \cite{Bertin_2016,Doumic_2012,GL_11,LACOUR20163774}), and for boundary kernels in \cite{Bertin_adaptive}.
+An adaptive bandwidth choice for density estimation with the Beta kernel is developed in \cite{Bertin_adaptive_beta}.
+In \cite{recurrent_event_Bouaziz}, results were obtained on intensity estimation for recurrent event processes for classical kernels on a compact support, which is more restrictive than the associated kernel framework we propose to study.
+To our knowledge, no result on an adaptive bandwidth choice with associated kernel exists for hazard rate estimation.\\[2mm]

+In this paper, we first provide a unified framework for hazard rate estimation using associated kernels.
+We introduce general assumptions, under which we prove rigorous results, including an asymptotic expansion for the MISE, and asymptotic normality.
 These results include the few existing results, and extend them to any associated kernel verifying our assumptions.
 The general setting also allows us to avoid some of the tedious computations when studying a particular kernel.
 By giving assumptions that should be verified by the kernel, we provide a checklist of how to construct such a kernel for hazard rate estimation, and a better overall understanding of the relevance of such kernels and their key properties.